 Florida's coastal zone includes the entire state and its territorial seas.
 NASA has determined that the Proposed Action is consistent with the Florida Coastal Management Program.
 As part of the CZMA determination process, this EA will be sent to the FDEP and the Florida State Clearinghouse during the public review period.

 Under the No Action Alternative there would be no new construction of facilities and no additional launch operations from the proposed LC-48 area.
 Therefore, there would be no additional impacts to coastal zone resources.
-The future land use designation for the proposed LC-48 site is Vertical Launch.

 3.2 Noise